gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 - **P1.
 Safety (agreement).** Two correct nodes may make conflicting decisions on a transaction but with negligible probability \\(≤ ε\\).
 - **P2.
 Liveness (termination with upper bound).** The decision is made with a strictly positive probability within \\(t_{max}\\) rounds, where \\(n\\) is the total number of participants and \\(O(log n) < t_{max} < ∞\\).
 - **P3.
 Liveness (strong form of termination).** If \\(f ≤ O(\sqrt{n})\\) where \\(n\\) is the total number of participants and \\(f\\) is the number of adversary nodes, the decision is made with high probability \\(≥ 1 - ε\\) within \\(O(log n)\\) rounds.

+#### Synchrony

+Some protocols assume a synchronous network with a strict upper bound for message delays.
+TODO

+#### Safety and liveness

+To recap, *safety* is a property of "agreement".
+The *safety* of the protocol fails when two nodes are finalized with two different blocks for the same height. *Liveness* is a property of "termination": Correct members eventually reach an agreement and produce a value to make progress.

+The classical consensus protocol such as Paxos or PBFT has a determinstic safety guarantee, as the proposal is only made to a known set of correct, good-behaving members.
+Avalanche protocol trades away such determinstic safety guarantee with a probabilistic one.
+That is, two correct nodes may make conflicting decisions, but with infinitely small probability.
+In Avalanche protocol, these "safety" and "liveness" thresholds can be parameterized.
+The protocol intentially trades "liveness" for higher "safety" threshold, because that is a safer way to implement payment system on the blockchain.
+The tradeoff is, the higher "safety" threshold requires more rounds to reach an agreement, therefore lowers the "liveness".

+In Avalanche protocol, "safety" and "liveness" are only guaranteed for virtuous transactions with no previously issued conflicting transaction.
+And the "liveness" is not guaranteed for rogue transactions that are in conflict spending with the previously issued transactions.
+This may sound like, the protocol does not make progress when there's a conflicting transaction (rogue), but that is not true.
+It is about the guarantees on the number of rounds to reach an agreement.
+The protocol allows malicious or double spending transactions to be stuck forever.
+To be more precise, the "liveness" for double spending transactions is not guaranteed.
+For end-users, if a transaction did not get accepted with a sub-second finality, they can simply reissue the transaction, and it will go through on retries.
+And if there's no conflict in the transaction, the node just relays the transaction to the other nodes to accept.
+The sub-sampled voting is only for resolving the transaction conflicts.

 #### Snow family protocols